Monkey Run Romania: The Official Guide

 FoodFood in Romania is cheap and utterly delicious.
 Make sure you ask for Sarmale (cabbage rolls) and for you meat eaters out there, try Ciorba de Burta (beef tripe soup).
 To wash it all down grab some Romanian Moonshine, or to using proper lingo "Țuică".

-LodgingMost places you can stop for food and fuel will have somewhere you can stay, even if it's on someone's floor.
-There are also lots of campsites around, so you might want to bring some camping stuff.
+LodgingYou get two nights accommodation in shared rooms at the launch and one night on the finish line included in your entry fee.
+In between most places you stop for food and fuel will have somewhere you can stay, even if it's on someone's floor.
+There are also lots of guest houses and if you want to carry the stuff lots of campsites too.

 9. Going solo?